Street Side - Concept

 After several iterations on paper, I was ready to begin building the low-fidelity prototype using Figma (below).
 I only designed 7 screens of the app in the low-fidelity mockup, but each depicts the key components of the app.
 The first frame on the left is the home screen complete with a search field and various cards with concise labels featuring popular food trucks.
 The next frame is the search results screen which includes a searchable map and more cards directing users to food truck profiles.
 If a user sees a truck listed they want to explore further, they select the card and it will bring them to that truck’s profile.
 The truck’s profile screen is seen third from left.
 It offers users quick access to placing orders, menu exploration, and reviews.
 If a user chooses ‘place a pre-order’, they are directed to the order screen to select menu items and date and time of pick up.
 The user is guided to the checkout page where they’ll select their payment method to prepay.
 The final two screens on the right are very straightforward.
 The first, second from right, is the user’s list of current and previous preorders.
 Beside each unfulfilled pre-order is a button that brings users the final screen which displays the order summary and QR code for that order.
 The QR code is scanned by a food truck employee at time of pick up to verify a customer’s purchase.

-The usability study that I conducted was brief but very rewarding as I gained a lot of feedback from the users.
-The majority of the users interviewed felt that many of the app's features were very useful.
-The few features that users felt weren't useful were either changed so that they became helpful or removed entirely.
-It was noted that the studied users were also able to effortlessly navigate through the flow to complete each of the given tasks.
-After the study was completed, I reviewed all of the noted results including user emotions and expressions as well as their pain points.
-The common themes were noted as I continued on to designing the high-fidelity prototype.
+The usability study that I conducted was brief but very rewarding as I gained a lot of great feedback.
+The studied users felt that the app was very useful and were able to effortlessly navigate through the flow to complete each of the given tasks.
+I noted that users didn't understand the receipt icon and weren't thinking to click it to view their previous orders.
+I reviewed all of the results including user emotions, expressions, and the common pain points before continuing on to the high-fidelity prototype.

 The High-Fidelity Prototype